wso2/esb-connectors/stripe/stripe-integrated-scenarios/README.txt

 		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Marketing and Creating Subscriptions/Case 001/proxy/stripe_createSubscriptionPlanAndMarket.xml

 		- Request Parameters:	(a) stripeMailchimpListName - User is expected to create a new subscribers' list (in Mailchimp) for every new subscription plan (created in Stripe) and provide the name of the list as value for the parameter.
-								(b) mailchimpListName - Name of the default subscribers' list, to whose contacts the campaign is supposed to be sent.
-It is necessary to have at lease one contact in the list in order to receive the campaign.
+								(b) mailchimpListName - Name of the default subscribers' list, to whose contacts the campaign is expected to be sent.
+It is necessary to have at least one contact in the list in order to send the campaign.
-								(c) mailchimpTemplateId - ID of the template using which the campaign has to be created.
+								(c) mailchimpTemplateId - ID of the template using which the campaign is to be created.
 Please refer to 'Special Notes - (d)' on how to create a template in Mailchimp.
 									*The remaining parameters are specific to Stripe and Mailchimp API.
 Please refer to the respective API reference for parameter explanation.

 		- Special Notes: (a) Before each execution of the scenario, a new subscribers' list has to be created in Mailchimp and the name of the list (case-sensitive) should be provided along with the request (stripeMailchimpListName).
 							 (Each subscription plan in Stripe is supposed to have a subscribers' list in Mailchimp to which the subscribers of the plan will be added.)
 						 (b) Request parameter 'stripePlanId' should be unique and has to be changed for each execution.
 						 (c) Name of a subscribers' list (in Mailchimp) should be provided with the request (mailchimpListName).
 It is the list to whose subscribers the campaign will be sent.
-It is necessary to have at least one contact in the list to test the camapaign template.
+It is necessary to have at least one contact in the list.
 						 (d) In Mailchimp, go to 'Templates' -> 'Create Template' -> 'Paste in Code' -> Copy and paste the contents of the following file to 'Edit Code' section:  <Stripe_Connector_Home>/stripe-integrated-scenarios/mailchimp_template.html -> Save the template and copy the 'tid' value in the URL.
 Retain the value to be passed in for the parameter 'mailchimpTemplateId'.

 	[ii] Case-002
-		- Purpose:	(a) Get the clickers for a particular campaign (created in Case-0001) and create them as Leads in ZohoCRM.
+		- Purpose:	(a) Get the clickers for a particular campaign (created in Case-001) and create them as Leads in ZohoCRM.

 		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Marketing and Creating Subscriptions/Case 002/proxy/stripe_createCampaignClickersAsLeads.xml